darwinia-network/shadow/README.md

 ### Note

-+ Please make sure you have golang installed in your machine
++ Please make sure you have `golang` installed in your machine
-+ Please make sure you have installed the sqlite3 library in your machine
++ Please make sure you have `sqlite3` installed in your machine

 ## Trouble Shooting